Best Arm Identification for Stochastic Rising Bandits: Proofs and Derivations

 \ErrorBoundUCB*

 \begin{proof} From the definition of the error probability, we have:

 Therefore, we need to evaluate the probability that the \ucbeshort algorithm would pull a suboptimal arm in the $T+1 $ round.
-Given that Assumption~\ref{ass:risingconcave} and that each suboptimal arms have been pulled a number of times $N_{i,T}$ at the end of the time budget $T$, under the good event $\Psi$, we are guaranteed to recommend the optimal arm if:
+Given that Assumption~\ref{ass:risingconcave} and that each suboptimal arm has been pulled a number of times $N_{i,T}$ (and cannot be pulled more) at the end of the time budget $T$, under the good event $\Psi$, we are guaranteed to recommend the optimal arm if: